Mary C. Mohr Editors' Award

 2014 Poetry Award

 Southern Indiana Review will award a prize of $2000 and publication for a work of poetry.
 Marie Howe will judge.
 All entries are considered for publication.
 Submit up to four poems with a $20 entry fee ($5 for each additional entry) by October 1, 2014.
 Click here for complete guidelines.

 The ability to upload manuscripts will go live August 1st.

 Leslie Kirk Campbell is the author of Journey Into Motherhood (Riverhead) and has published her personal essays in the San Francisco Chronicle Magazine, sfgate.com, and Literary Mama.
 Her short story "Thunder in Illinois" was a finalist for the Iowa Review and the Bellevue Literary Review, received an Honorable Mention at Carve Magazine, and won the 2013 The Briar Cliff Review Award.
 Leslie received an MA in English/Creative Writing (poetry) from San Francisco State University and an MFA (fiction) from the Bennington Writing Seminars.
 She teaches creative writing at Ripe Fruit School of Creative Writing, a program she founded in 1991.

-Leslie's short story "Nightlight" will appear in the spring 2014 issue.
+Leslie's short story "Nightlight" appears in the spring 2014 issue.
 Click here for complete

 "If this was a high dive and not a story competition, 'Nightlight' would impress, in part, because of its level of difficulty.
 The story—a secret sharer themed story—is risky, ambitious, unpredictable, gracefully written, and rich in both its external detail and its characterizations."